lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 ...
 [35549 rows x 8 columns]
 ```
-We could see, that there were 33549 rows parsed, each of them consisting 8 columns.
-Our call to the read_csv function in Pandas `pd.read_csv` read our file properly.
-However, we haven't saved any data to memory so we can work with it, in Python.
-We need to assign the dataframe to a variable.
+We can see, that there were 33,549 rows parsed.
+Each row has 8 associated columns.
+It looks like  the `read_csv` function in Pandas read our file properly.
+However, we haven't saved any data to memory so we can work with it.
+We need to assign the DataFrame to a variable.
 Remember that a variable is a name for a value, such as `x`, or  `data`.
 We can create a new variable simply by assigning a value to it using `=`.

-Let's call the imported survey data, `dat`:
+Let's call the imported survey data, "dat":

 ```python
 dat = pd.read_csv("data/surveys.csv")